adeebamirza/portfolio/content/authors/admin/_index.md

 highlight_name: true
 ---

-Adeeba Mirza is a PhD Scholar of Chemistry at the Graphic Era (Deemed to be University).
-Her research interests include nanotechnology, study of emulsions and environmental chemistry.
-Currently, She is developing a Superhydrophobic/Oleophilic Fabric using modified Nanotitania for the separation of Oil-water.
+Hello!
+I am Adeeba Mirza, a PhD Scholar of Chemistry at Graphic Era (Deemed to be University).
+My research interests encompass nanotechnology, the study of emulsions and environmental chemistry.
+At present, I am actively engaged in the development of a Superhydrophobic/Oleophilic Fabric using modified Nanotitania for the separation of Oil-water.
 {style="text-align: justify;"}